 020 7832 3200

 Prior to coming to the Bar, Sophie worked for almost two years as a paralegal for Hornby and Levy Solicitors, a specialist family law firm based in South London.
 She worked on cases involving several different areas of family law including TOLATA, child abduction and Schedule 1 of the Children’s Act 1989.
-Her work included representing clients in without notice applications for non-molestation, occupation and prohibited steps orders.

 While studying for the BPTC, Sophie also volunteered at the Personal Support Unit and supported litigants in person in both the Royal Courts of Justice and the Central Family Court.